ggrossman/basic/README.txt

 as INT.
 The difference is that RND() doesn't even take any arguments so you don't need to deal with those.
 Just call Math.random() and set that as the returned value from the function call.
+Note that this language is so basic (ha) that you can't define your own user-defined functions.
+Only built-in ones can be used in expressions.

 Testing Your Work
 =================